mionisation/mionisation.github.io/_posts/2016-04-27-Presidential-election-2016.markdown

 Anyway, I don't want to make a big opinion piece of this.
 We will see on the 22nd May who finally gets the presidency - everything is possible and depends, above all, on the amount of non-voters and how the voters for the other, now disqualified candidates, will decide.

+Post-Chaos Edit: What an election!
+So much (smear) campaigning for one of the most unimportant political positions in the world!
+It's hilarious how the rest of this campaign unfolded.
+After the second round, won closely by Van der Bellen, the right-wingers succeeded into nullify the whole thing!
+Vote repetition!
+Voting a third time!
+But actually not - shortly before election day, the envelopes used for voting-by-mail were found to have a faulty glue attached to them!
+This meant...
+A fourth round!
+Millions of taxpayers money and hundreds of hours wasted...
+Luckily, the fault was quickly found by the Austrian officials: It was german glue!
+Those pesky germans, trying to strip our democracy down to its fundaments...

+And then we voted a fourth time for our president.
+Beginning of December...
+Looking back, this election really dominated conversation and press the good part of 2016 - pretty insane!
+I guess the same goes for the US.

+Politics is a blast!

 [1]: http://derstandard.at/2000035634582 "Results Presidential Election 2016 (german)"
 [2]: http://www.profil.at/home/schwarz-blau-regiert-291263 "Article by profil.at (german)"
 [3]: https://de.wikipedia.org/wiki/Hypo_Alpe_Adria#Finanzaff.C3.A4ren_um_die_Hypo_Alpe-Adria_Bank "Hypo Skandal (german)"